deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 Deckhouse automatically deploys cluster nodes by performing the following **idempotent** operations:
 - Configuring the OS and optimizing it for Docker and Kubernetes:
-  - Installing the thoroughly tested and proven kernel version.
   - Installing the needed packages from the distribution's repository.
   - Configuring kernel parameters, iptables, logging, log rotation, and other system parameters.
 - Installing the appropriate versions of Docker and kubelet; adding the node to the Kubernetes cluster.